Quainton Road railway station

-Quainton Road railway station was opened in 1868 in under-developed countryside near Quainton, in the English county of Buckinghamshire, 44 mi from London.
+Quainton Road railway station served the area of Quainton, in Buckinghamshire, England; it is sited 44 mi from London.
 Built by the Aylesbury and Buckingham Railway, it was the result of pressure from the 3rd Duke of Buckingham to route the railway near his home at Wotton House and to open a railway station at the nearest point to it.
 Serving a relatively underpopulated area, Quainton Road was a crude railway station, described as "extremely primitive".

 It became a junction station in 1871 with the opening of the line to Brill.
-In 1899, it became a main line station with the opening of the Great Central Railway London extension.
+The Metropolitan Railway took over the Aylesbury and Buckingham Railway in 1891.
+In 1899, Quainton Road became a main line station with the opening of the Great Central Railway London extension.

 In 1933, the Metropolitan Railway was taken into public ownership to become the Metropolitan line of the London Passenger Transport Board's London Underground, including Quainton Road.
 The LPTB aimed to move away from freight operations and saw no way in which the rural parts of the MR could be made into viable passenger routes.
 In 1935, the Brill Tramway was closed.
 From 1936, underground trains were withdrawn north of Aylesbury, leaving the London and North Eastern Railway (successor to the GCR) as the only operator using the station, although underground services were restored for a short period in the 1940s.
 In 1963, stopping passenger services were withdrawn, but fast passenger trains continued to pass through.
 In 1966, the line was closed to passenger traffic and local goods trains ceased using the station.
 The line through the station was singled and used by occasional freight trains only.